jcoleman45/6300test/Project2/D1/DesignDocument.md

 ![Class Diagram Image](Images/teamdesign.png)

-- The `CustomerManager` and `PaymentManager` classes are implemented to separate the complex functionalities (separation of concern)
+- The `CustomerManagement` and `PaymentManagement` classes are implemented to separate the complex functionalities (separation of concern)
-- A `Discount` base class is implemented so that there is scope for additional type of discounts to be added in future Currently only the absolute discount and gold member discounts are available
+- A `Discount` base class is implemented so that there is scope for additional type of discounts to be added in future.
+Currently only the absolute discount and gold member discounts are available
 - The processed discounts are tied to transactions
 - The implementation level attributes (ex - lists etc...) are not shown in the class diagram